skellis46/embodied-camera/embodied-camera-application-proposal.md

 ### staff resources requested

-PI Simon Ellis will work 1.5 days per week for 18 months (approximately 100 days).
+Principal Applicant Simon Ellis will work 1.5 days per week for 18 months (approximately 100 days).
 His work will be divided across project management and administration, over-seeing data collection, leading the field experiments, and ensuring project outputs are delivered as planned.
+He will also provide intellectual leadership and dance and somatics expertise.

 Co-applicant Yvonne Rogers is an HCI specialist.
 She will work 1.5 hours per week for 18 months (approximately 13 days).
-Her primary role will be to help transform the knowledge acquired during the fieldwork, and develop the collection of practices (objective 8) that speak beyond dance and somatics specialists to the wider public.
+Her primary role will be to support Objective 8: to help transform the knowledge acquired during the fieldwork as part of the development of the collection of practices that speak beyond dance and somatics specialists to the wider public.

-There will be one RA working at 2.5 days per week for 18 months (approximately 167 days).
-This person's role will be to support the project through administrative work, research support, video documentation, data management and project communications.
+There will be one RA working at 3 days per week for 18 months (approximately 200 days).
+This person's role will be to support the project through administrative work, video documentation, data management and project communications.
+They will also develop their own research expertise by supporting data analysis and writing.

 There will be four consultants: Owa Barua, Katrina McPherson, Natalia Barua and Claire Loussouarn.
 All four are movement and film specialists working with exploratory methods of integrating technologies and somatic practices.
 Each brings unique skills and experience: Owa Barua's practice focuses on embodied camera work; McPherson has worked closely with the camera and movement as improvisation; Natalia Barua's works to communicate embodied understandings in screendance to the wider public; and Loussouarn is an anthropologist working with technology and somatic practices.
 Previously PI Ellis has worked with Barua, McPherson and Barua on experimental dance and archival films.
 The consultants are required to build a group of experts capable of completing the experimental creative-research fieldwork under Ellis' leadership.
 They will provide practical consultation specific to their individual expertise.
 Each consultant will be employed for 30 days of fieldwork (two periods of three weeks), budgeted at £166.67 per day = £5000 each).

 ## publications

-The following publications contained traditional and non-traditional scholarship.
-This is designed to accurately represent the mixed-mode approach of _Moving Camera Bodies_.
+The following list contains traditional and non-traditional scholarship to accurately represent the mixed-mode approach of _Moving Camera Bodies_.

 Barker, J. M., 2009. _The Tactile Eye: Touch and the Cinematic Experience_.
 Berkeley: U of California Press.